 - Any other materials or objects that may endanger student health and safety in residence

-- Please note: Howe Hall, Shirreff Hall, Risley Hall, Gerard Hall, and Mini-Residence houses will be alcohol-free for the duration of the 2018 Orientation Week, until September 10, 2018.
+- Please note: Howe Hall, Shirreff Hall, Risley Hall, Gerard Hall, and Mini-Residence houses will be substance-free for the duration of the 2019 Orientation Week.
 Students and their guests are not permitted to consume or be in possession of alcohol within those residence buildings during that time.